CGSbioinfo/RnaSeq/README.md

 python bin/mappingQC.py --run gene_body_coverage --in_dir alignedReads --out_dir alignedReads/QC --out_dir_report Report/figure/mappingQC/
 ```

-**Output:** pdf file with gene body coverage plot in the out\_dir\_report. *I re-do this plot using the 10KGenes.geneBodyCoverage.r, which is also an output from the script, and is stored in the out\_dir folder*
+**Output:** pdf file with gene body coverage plot in the out\_dir\_report. *I sometimes re-do this plot using the 10KGenes.geneBodyCoverage.r, which is also an output from the script, and is stored in the out\_dir folder*

 <br>